top of page

 MEET ADELITA

-Adelita is proud that organizations dedicated to diversity, inclusion, education and equity for all have supported her throughout her career.
+Supervisor Grijalva is proud that organizations dedicated to diversity, inclusion, education and equity for all have supported her throughout her career.

-Adelita lives in Tucson with her husband Sol and their three children, Adelina, Raúl and Joaquín.
+Adelita lives in Tucson with her husband Sol and their three children, Adelina, Raúl, and Joaquín.

 PHOTO GALLERY